celery/ceps/draft/celery-5-high-level-architecture.rst

 by the user.

 Alternative reporting mechanisms may be implemented by the user.
-As such, the design must ensure extensiblity of the reporting mechanism.
+As such, the design must ensure extensibility of the reporting mechanism.

 Scheduler
 ---------